 Before heading out on the main trail, it is a worthwhile warm up to walk the easy 0.25 mile path to a vista point.
 Though this adds 0.5 miles to the overall effort, the trail is ADA compatible and very, very easy.

 It is important to note that the name of this trail is a bit misleading, as it does not lead to the summit of Castle Dome.
 Instead, the trail ends near the base of the dome.
 It is possible to reach the summit, however, there is some very dangerous exposure and should not be undertaken without sound judgment and safety precautions.

 While on the topic of safety, it’s also important to remember that this is rattlesnake territory in warm months.
-Click here for information on snake species and what to do in the event of a snake bite.

 Want more information about Castle Crags State Park?
 Click here!